danielatego/news-website/README.md

 # news-website
-this will be an articles website.
-It will be implemented with flask microframework and python as the backend language
+This will be an articles website.
+It will be implemented with flask microframework and python as the backend language.